reubano/ckanny/README.md

 ## Introduction

-ckanny is a [Python library](#library) and [command line interface](#cli) for interacting with remote and local [CKAN](http://ckan.org/) instances.
-It uses [ckanapi](https://github.com/ckan/ckanapi) under the hood, and is essentially a high level wrapper for it.
+ckanny is a [command line interface](#cli) for interacting with remote and local [CKAN](http://ckan.org/) instances.
+Under the hood, it uses [ckanutils](https://github.com/reubano/ckanutils).

 With ckanny, you can

 - Download a CKAN resource
-- Parse structured CSV/XLS/XLSX files and push them into a CKAN DataStore
+- Update a CKAN DataStore from data in the FileStore
-- Copy a filestore resource from one ckan instance to another
+- Copy a FileStore resource from one CKAN instance to another
-- Read and write Uñicôdë text
 - and much more...

 ckanny performs smart updates by computing the hash of a file and will only update the datastore if the file has changed.
 This allows you to schedule a script to run on a frequent basis, e.g., `@hourly` via a cron job, without updating the CKAN instance unnecessarily.